Supporting Artists For Over 60 Years

-We encourage creativity in applications, and require a script, visual support, and a budget.
+We encourage creativity in applications, and require an outline, treatment, storyboard, or script, as well as visual support and a budget.
 Video work samples are not required, since projects in various different stages of productions are eligible to apply, though if available, it is highly recommended to include a video work sample.
-If you do not have a script, you may submit an outline and/or storyboards.
-Additionally, we ask for a logline, synopsis, artistic statement, team description, timeline, outline of needs, and distribution strategy.
-Your application should give the panelists a comprehensive sense of your project.
+Additionally, we ask for a synopsis, artistic statement, team description, timeline, outline of needs, and distribution strategy.
+Your application should convey a comprehensive sense of your project.
 DFA is interested in supporting projects that demonstrate their ability to be completed and released.
-In the application, you will be asked if you would like the project to be considered for the Work-in-Progress Screening award (does not disqualify your application from any monetary award).
+In the application, you will be asked if you would like the project to be considered for the Work-in-Progress Screening award (this does not disqualify your application from any monetary award).

-One Production Grant recipient will receive the Work-in-Progress Screening award: an opportunity to show their project at the Film Society of Lincoln Center as part of the 2017 Dance on Camera Festival.
+One Production Grant recipient will receive the Work-in-Progress Screening award: an opportunity to show their project at the Film Society of Lincoln Center as part of the 2019 Dance on Camera Festival.
 This special screening is designed to increase the film’s visibility and provide the filmmaker with audience feedback in a post-screening discussion moderated by an esteemed member of the dance film community.
 The selected film must be in the final stages of production and have a cut ready for presentation in February.
-In order to be eligible, applicants must be available to attend the Festival February 3 – 7, 2017 at the Film Society of Lincoln Center.
-Please note: travel and accommodation cannot be guaranteed.
+In order to be eligible, applicants must be available to attend the 2019 Dance on Camera Festival at the Film Society of Lincoln Center.
+Please note: travel and accommodation are not provided.